EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

   total_seats,
-  effective_date,     flight authorized to run on specified schedule discontinued_date,  flight discontinued to run on specified schedule
+  effective_date,     flight authorized to run on specified schedule discontinued_date,  flight discontinued to run on specified schedule days_scheduled      [list] boolean array corresponding to whether a flight
+                             is scheduled on a given weekday or not
   departure: {
     airport_code,
     city,